patrickbucher/learning-rust/diary.md

 In continued reading chapter 18 in the morning and started writing Dijkstra's shortest path algorithm.

+I continued implementing the algorithm in the evening, but my mind was a bit foggy, so I postpone it to tomorrow.

 # Day 182 (2024-05-22)

 I continued reading chapter 18, which is quite large.
 I implemented both